-Amgen and Arrowhead to develop gene-therapies for heart disease
+Amgen, Arrowhead team up on gene-therapies for heart disease

 Under the second agreement, Amgen will receive an option to an exclusive global license for a RNAi therapy for an undisclosed cardiovascular target.

-Amgen, the world's largest biotechnology company by market value, has a growing suite of heart drugs, both on the market and in development.
+Amgen has a growing suite of cardiovascular therapies, both on the market and in development.

 These include its potent, expensive new cholesterol fighter Repatha, chronic heart failure treatment Corlanor, and omecamtiv mecarbil, which is in the final stages of development.